 Software: We will use PostgreSQL as the DBMS, Apache httpd as the Web server, and CGI as the interface to the Web server, all running on aturing.
-You may use a programming language of your choice.
-As always, you are free to use any libraries and code you find helpful, but all code you use must be clearly and prominently acknowledged in your submission (both in the packaged code you submit and on the Web pages of your application produced using your submission).
+You may use a programming language and libraries of your choice, but you must check with me first.
+All code you use must be clearly and prominently acknowledged in your submission (both in the packaged code you submit and on the Web pages of your application produced using your submission).
 No matter what resources you use, you must be able to explain, in detail, how everything works.
-If you prefer using different (or additional) software, you are free to do so.
+If you prefer using different (or additional) software, you may do so, again provided you check with me first.
 (For example, students in previous semesters have used Tomcat, PHP, JSP, and a host of other software.)
 The only catch is that you will be responsible for making sure all the software you use works with the submission procedure below, implying your Makefile must result in the installation and configuration of any extra software you need.
 Please budget enough time to learn how to set up a Web server, how to generate dynamic Web pages, and how to use the interface between the Web server and your application process.
 These tasks are the major components of this assignment.